 For more details on the Penney family see Families.

 By 1925, the sisters had moved to Paignton in Devon and on 13th July 1925 sold their estate to Frank Morgan of Burford Road, Evesham for £1650.
-Mr Morgan broke up the estate and on 24th August 1925, sold Cedar Lodge its outbuildings, garden and the Cherry Orchard to Arthur H Cutler for £1600.
+Mr Morgan broke up the remaining estate and on 24th August 1925, sold Cedar Lodge its outbuildings, garden and the Cherry Orchard to Arthur H Cutler for £1600.
 From now on Poplar Cottage is under different ownership.

 Arthur Henry Cutler, was born Epsom 22nd June 1865.
 He was married in Epsom 1886 to Maud Roberts.
 He was styled as a coal merchant in 1911 living at The Meadows, Robin Hood Lane, Sutton, Surrey, with his wife Maude and daughter Gladys Maud, aged 23.
 Their son Arthur Gordon Cutler was born in 1889.
 Maud died in 1925 aged 61.
 Arthur Cutler was still living at the Meadows, Robin Hood Lane, Sutton, Surrey, when purchasing Cedar Lodge in 1925.
 He was married again at Harvington in 1927 to Caroline Ruth, the widow of Alfred William Bomford of the Laurels.
 He died on 23rd February 1947.
-Caroline Ruth, who was born 31st Jan 1875, died 20th Nov 1954 aged 79.
+Caroline Ruth, who was born 31st Jan 1875, died at Cedar Lodge on 20th Nov 1954 aged 79.

 - Gladys Maud, born Sutton 1887. she married Alan Tweedale at Epsom in 1917.
 He was later mentioned in the Cedar Lodge Deeds in 1947 as a Solicitor living in Church Lane, Oldham in Lancashire.